Socterean/ros-mobile-robot-sim/README.md

 # ros-mobile-robot-sim
-Simple ROS &amp; Gazebo simulation intended as a testbed for learning and experimenting with Robot Operating Server
+Simple ROS &amp; Gazebo simulation intended as a testbed for learning and experimenting with Robot Operating System